 “Are you obese?
 Do you eat to excess and waste food just to eat?
 Is your sin overindulgence?”

-“No, no as you see me, I’ve always been trim.
+“No, no as you see, I’ve always been trim.
 Mostly I cook for others, for art.”

-“It’s not gluttony to appreciate God’s gift of food and make His gift art.
+“It’s not gluttony to appreciate God’s gift of food and make God’s gift an art.
 Gluttony is not your deadly sin.”

-“Well how about the 3rd, greed?
-You know, big house, expensive car, Porsche, Mercedes, 5 caret ring, obvious ostentatious displays of wealth.
+“Well how about the third, greed?
+You know, big house, expensive car, Porsche, Mercedes, five caret diamond ring, obvious ostentatious displays of wealth.
 I’ve pigged out, no?”

-“You possessed and have many material things but have they possessed you?
-The wonderful things God permitted you were deserved from hard work and offset by your charity.
+“You possess many material things but do they possess you?
+The wonderful things God permitted you were from hard work and offset by your charity.
 You never purloined things due to obsessive desire to acquire them.
 Why did you acquire pretentious exhibits of wealth?
 It wasn’t greed.
 It was insecurity, your intransigent insistence on having your perceived fair share, to disavow its lack when young.
 Did you not give up many alluring things when renouncing your affairs?
-Did you not tell your husband you would follow him back to poverty if that’s where starting his business ended up?
+Did you not tell your husband you would follow him back to Tropicana Village if that’s where starting his business ended up?
 You’re not beholden to material things.”

-“Okay, I’m generous to a fault, am beholden to material things by insecurity and worried I wasn’t getting my fair share in life not because I coveted anything for itself.
+“Okay, I’m generous to a fault.
+I’m beholden to material things by youth insecurity and worried I wasn’t getting my fair share in life not because I coveted anything.
 My life pile of material things isn’t an unreasonable accumulation considering wealth.
 Let’s say for me greed is a venial due to poor childhood.”

 It’s not for those reasons you are guilty of committing a venial sin of greed.
 It’s the ruby ring.”

-“The ruby ring a lover bought?
+“The ruby ring Enrico bought?
 That was greed?”

-“Was there not avarice in you plotting to get it and your rejection of the lesser pearl ring?
-It's venial only because while there was avarice in your heart the true motivation was due to something else, a different deadly sin.”
+“Was there not avarice in you plotting to get it and your rejection of the pearl ring?
+It's venial only because while there was avarice, in your heart the true motivation was due to something else, a different deadly sin.”